ezraroi/Human-AI-Collab/output/manuscript_sections.md

 3. AI Mirror reflects the explanation back (or the user with himself)
 4. Channel 1 verifies the reflection (spacious = resolved; tight = still broken)
 5. Journal records successful alpha elements (if needed, not in all sessions)
 - The Test: A "Cognitive Repair" is only valid if it produces a "Somatic Release" (The Felt Shift).
-Thinking without feeling is rationalization (False Self); feeling without thinking is anxiety (Beta Flooding).
+Thinking without feeling is rationalization; feeling without thinking is anxiety (Beta Flooding).
 The Third Intelligence is the integration of both.

 Standard metacognition research focuses on cognitive monitoring and control.
 This model extends that framework by integrating somatic metacognition—using the felt sense as the verification mechanism that cognitive metacognition alone cannot provide.